marinoandrea/wikidata-entity-linking/README.md

 - Named entity recognition (NER)
 - Candidate ranking and linking

 ## Setup

+We assume that the reader will be running this program inside the `karmaresearch/wdps_assignment1` docker container and to also have the `data` and `assets` folder with the wikidata and elasticsearch data available.

 Make sure that you are in the `/app/assignment` folder and that the project files are in this same folder (we expect you to have the following folder structure).